Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

 \section{Theoretical methods}

-Our modeling of electron capture decays is based on the formalism from [\onlinecite{Bamb77},\onlinecite{Behrens82}] and has already been described in detail in [\onlinecite{Mougeot18},\onlinecite{Mougeot19}].
+Our modeling of electron-capture decay, which includes the shaking process, is based on the formalism from Refs. \cite{Bamb77,Behrens82} and has already been described in detail in Refs. \cite{Mougeot18,Mougeot19}.
 In this section, we focus on the dependency of this modeling on the atomic wave functions, and on the determination of the wave functions themselves.